-The Company has three pharmaceutical business units: (i) the Community and Women's Health Business Unit which commercializes pharmaceutical products focused on improving family and women's health in Canada (the "Community Business"); (ii) the Specialty Business Unit which sells pharmaceutical and healthcare products to Canadian hospitals and specialists (the "Specialty Business"); and (iii) the International Pharmaceutical Business Unit which sells FeraMAX® to markets outside of Canada (the "International Business").
+The Company has three pharmaceutical business units: (i) the Community and Women's Health Business Unit which commercializes pharmaceutical products focused on improving family and women's health in Canada (the "Community Business"); (ii) the Specialty Business Unit which sells pharmaceutical and healthcare products to Canadian hospitals and in the pre-launch stage (a New Women's Health Product), and one product in the regulatory stage (a new Oncology Supportive Care Product).
+New product acquisition opportunities occur throughout the product lifecycle stages illustrated above.

+specialists (the "Specialty Business"); and (iii) the International Pharmaceutical Business Unit which sells FeraMAX[®] to markets outside of Canada (the "International Business").